 MO 265-2019 2019-12-06

 Short answer: Yes.
 AG Eric Schmitt approved the legal content and form of the fiscal note summary under Mo.
 Rev. Stat. § 116.175.4.
-The Auditor's projection said state costs would equal savings, with no local-government costs and possible local savings if employees switched to the new health cooperatives.
+The summary projected that costs would equal savings for state entities, with possible local savings if employees switched coverage to new health care cooperatives.

 Currency note: this opinion is from 2019